Updated: Oct 14

-CBD is the compound found in the cannabis plant as part of the cannabinoid family.
-Cannabis plant is referred to as marijuana or hemp according to the amount of THC present in it.
+Cannabidiol, or CBD, is a compound found in the cannabis plant, as part of the cannabinoid family.
+The cannabis plant is generally referred to as marijuana, or hemp, according to the amount of THC present in it.
 Discovered in the 1940s, CBD is one of the 113 cannabinoids isolated from the cannabis plant.

-Cannabinoids isolated from Cannabis sativa plant are used for centuries for the treatment of several health conditions.
-According to research, CBD has been found to have antiemetic, anti-inflammatory, and pain relieving properties.
-This is why it has got the recent attention from people.
+Cannabinoids isolated from cannabis sativa plants have been used for centuries for the treatment of various health conditions.
+According to research, CBD has been found to have antiemetic, anti-inflammatory, and pain-relieving properties.
+This is one of the reasons why it has garnered so much recent attention.

 Delta-9 tetrahydrocannabinol (THC) has been known to be the most active component of marijuana.
 However, marijuana consists of both THC and CBD, both of which have distinct properties and effects.

-Unlike THC, CBD is not a psychoactive compound and does not produce a ‘high’ when smoked or consumed.
-This implies that CBD does not have mind-altering effect.
+Unlike THC, CBD is not a psychoactive compound and does not produce a "high" when smoked or consumed.
+This implies that CBD does not have mind-altering effects.
 Research has, however, shown that CBD has therapeutic benefits.

 How Does CBD Work?

-There are several specialized systems in the human body that control the internal balance or homeostasis.
-One of these specialized systems, present in all cell types, is the Endocannabinoid system (ECS) .
-It is involved in sleep regulation sleep, pain management, immune response and appetite.
-This system consists of three components;
+There are several specialized systems in the human body that control internal balance or homeostasis.
+One of these specialized systems, present in all cell types, is the endocannabinoid system (ECS), which is involved in sleep regulation, pain management, immune response, and appetite.
+This system consists of three components:

-When the endocannabinoids in the body are deficient, cellular imbalances are difficult to be regulated in harmony.
-This results in failure to bring about homeostasis.
-This is when CBD comes into play.
-It mimics endocannabinoids by binding to their receptors and fixing the body balance by interacting with the endocannabinoid system at two receptors, known as CB1 and CB2.
+When the endocannabinoids in the body are deficient, cellular imbalances are not easily regulated in harmony.
+This results in a failure to bring about homeostasis, which is when CBD can come into play.
+It mimics endocannabinoids by binding to their receptors and fixing the body's balance by interacting with the endocannabinoid system at two receptors, known as CB1 and CB2.

-CB2 receptors are found in the gastrointestinal system, immune system, brain and nervous system.
-It was once believed that the CBD works like THC on the CB2 receptors but this no longer stands true.
-The exact way how CBD affects our bodies is still unknown, however it is believed that CBD promotes the production of body’s own endocannabinoids that successively help relieve pain, anxiety and inflammation.
+CB2 receptors are found in the gastrointestinal system, immune system, brain, and nervous system.
+It was once believed that CBD worked like THC on the CB2 receptors, but this no longer stands true.
+The exact way in which CBD affects our bodies is still unknown, but it is believed that CBD promotes the production of the body’s own endocannabinoids, which subsequently help relieve pain, anxiety, and inflammation.

-CBD is being used for a host of medicinal and therapeutic virtues.
-They are as under.
+CBD is being used for a host of medicinal and therapeutic virtues, including the following:

-- Used for other neurologic disorders – CBD has been found to produce effects similar to some antipsychotic drugs and provides an effective treatment for schizophrenia.
+Used for other neurological disorders – CBD has been found to produce effects similar to some antipsychotic drugs and provides an effective treatment for schizophrenia.

-- Fights cancer – Researchers have found CBD to act as a potent anti-cancer drug, also helping to prevent the spread of cancer.
+Fights cancer – Researchers have found CBD to act as a potent anti-cancer drug, also helping to prevent the spread of the disease.

-- Protects against type 1 diabetes – CBD is found to ease the inflammation in the pancreas.
+Protects against type 1 diabetes – CBD is found to ease inflammation in the pancreas.
 This helps to protect against and delay the onset of type 1 diabetes.

-- Potential treatment for acne vulgaris – CBD has been found to reduce inflammation as well as decrease the production of sebum, over-secretion of which causes acne.
-This protects against acne problem making CBD the potential treatment for acne in future.
-[12
+Potential treatment for acne vulgaris – CBD has been found to reduce inflammation as well as decrease the production of sebum, over-secretion of which causes acne.
+This protects against the problem, making CBD the best potential treatment for acne in the future.

 Side Effects Of CBD

-Several studies have studied the safety of CBD for adults.
-According to them, adults can tolerate a long range of CBD doses.
+According to several studies researching the safety of CBD, adults can tolerate a long range of CBD doses.

-CBD may interact with some over-the-counter (OTC) drugs, supplements as well as CBD prescription medicines.
+CBD may interact with some over-the-counter drugs and supplements, as well as prescription medicines.

 Legal Status Of CBD